-There are four basic types of homeowners insurance available in Vancouver:
+There are four basic types of homeowners insurance in Vancouver:

 In Vancouver, it is highly recommended that homeowners get an insurance add-on for earthquake damage.
 Others you may want to consider: for flood damage, replacement cost coverage (i.e to rebuild your home after total loss), or coverage for other structures on your property.
 The type of home insurance you want depends on your specific needs and you can work with your advisor to see what is right for you.

-A licensed insurance advisor can offer home insurance quotes for you in Vancouver.
+A licensed insurance advisor can offer quotes for home insurance in Vancouver.
 If you contact the broker channel they can provide you with more than one option, so you can see comparables in price and insurance coverage!

 - Stanley Park